• Skip to primary navigation

 Instructions

-• In a small bowl, combine the paprika, dried thyme, garlic powder, onion powder, salt, and pepper.
-This blend will give your chicken that classic rotisserie taste.
+• In a small bowl, mix together the paprika, dried thyme, garlic powder, onion powder, salt, and pepper.

-• Remove any giblets from the chicken cavity and pat the chicken dry with paper towels.
-Dry skin ensures better spice adhesion and crispier results.
+• Remove giblets from the chicken cavity (if present) and pat the chicken thoroughly dry with paper towels.

-• Rub the chicken all over with olive oil, then massage the spice mixture onto the skin, covering it evenly.
-Don't forget to season the inside cavity for an all-around flavor.
+• Rub the chicken all over with olive oil, then massage the spice mixture onto the skin and inside the cavity.

 Nutrition